mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

-> When setting the current Audio UI Profile, this parm will indicate whether the device's current volume levels should be changed to this Profile's Preset volume levels for all of the different streams.
+>This parm specifies whether the current volume levels of all Audio Streams affected by the Audio Profile should be set to the Preset volume levels of that Audio Profile.

 <div class="parm-table">
  <table>